 If I had to pick a color to write about, it would be green.
 Leafy green, bold green, hunter’s green, the way it washes over the landscape after days and days of rain.
 Months of green from the beginning of May when the buds first begin to open, “when the world is really and truly green all over.”
 Emerald green.
 It’s the color of the season I love so much—June and the promise of longer days.
 Gardening season begins.
 Things never feel completely settled until the weeds are tamed and the seeds are planted.
 Volunteer … Continue reading My Father’s Gardens by Leslie Artz

 SPRING CHILL With the spring day coursing cool in the shade, I turn a street corner and, struck by sun, feel a recollection start to formulate, not as an image, or even as an intangible muscle memory, but as from something stored in bone, a skeleton memory of my skeleton childhood-small and summer-warm, a memory radiating out from marrow to muscles and veins and skin to return me— for a full, brimming moment— to a sweet, long lost emptiness.
-THE PROJECT A steelworker in an orange hard hat calls down commands from within a … Continue reading Spring Chill and The Project by Mark Belair
+THE PROJECT A steelworker in an orange hard hat calls down commands from within a … Continue reading Spring Chill and The Project, 2 poems by Mark Belair